Women's Diagnostic Imaging Center

 Each year at Schneck Medical Center over 2,500 women like yourself make that decision; they decide to take charge of their personal health by opting for the simple, preventive test that is capable of detecting breast cancer at its earliest stages.

 When you choose Schneck Medical Center, an FDA-approved facility, you are assured of the utmost in professional care, comfort, and privacy.
 Your exam is performed by a registered mammography technologist and interpreted by a board-certified radiologist.
-Results are then sent to your personal physician who will discuss with you any significant findings.
+Results are then sent to your healthcare provider who will discuss with you any significant findings.

 Here at Schneck, using the Suros Breast Biopsy System means an outpatient procedure that is performed in less than an hour and allows women to return to their normal routine immediately afterward.
 Patients leave with only a small bandage that covers an incision that is about the size of a match head.

-This kind of breast biopsy is easier on the patient, is less time-consuming, and helps us make a highly accurate diagnosis.
+This kind of breast biopsy is easier on the patient, takes less time, and helps us make a highly accurate diagnosis.
 Women need to know they have options when faced with a breast biopsy.

 Mammography does not replace your monthly self-exam!
 Mammography is an important step in preventive self care, but it is only one weapon in the battle against breast cancer.
 A breast cancer may occasionally grow fast enough to form a touchable lump before it's time for your next mammogram.
 Or in rare cases, the mammogram may fail to detect a growth.
 So all women, even those who are too young for mammograms, should examine their own breasts once a month and have them checked by a physician once every two to three years until age 40, and annually thereafter.